 - Colour Coded Multiplayer: The aforementioned Red-Banana-Blue motif.

-- A Day in the Limelight: Convy, along with his wife Anne, occasionally got the chance to play the game while Gene Rayburn, Bob Barker, Bobby Van, or Jack Narz would take over hosting duties.
+- A Day in the Limelight: Convy, along with his wife Anne, occasionally got the chance to play the game while Gene Rayburn, Bob Barker, Bobby Van, Jack Narz, or Richard Dawson would take over hosting duties.

 - Fish-Eye Lens: Used in the intro.